 Construction Materials Testing

 Construction materials testing includes a wide range of tests and observations performed in the laboratory and the field during construction to determine compliance with the plans, specifications, and referenced industry standards.
 Our personnel maintain International Code Council (ICC), American Concrete Institute (ACI), Post Tension Institute (PTI), National Association of Corrosion Engineers (NACE), American Welding Institute (AWI), Certified Welding Inspector (CWI), American Society of Non-Destructive Testing (ASNT), and other industry certifications indicative of their qualifications to perform material testing.
 Our construction material laboratories are audited by AASHTO Re:source and the CCRL to confirm test equipment, procedures, lab personnel, and reports comply with test protocols.
-S&ME accredited construction material laboratories can be found on the AASHTO Re:source website.
-We maintain an electronic subscription to the American Society of Testing Material (ASTM) to provide our staff ready access to current test procedures and have the personnel, equipment, and systems in place to support construction materials testing for projects of any size.
+S&ME AASHTO-accredited laboratories can be found on the AASHTO Re:source website by typing in the name “S&ME” in the search box.
+We maintain an electronic subscription to the American Society of Testing Material (ASTM) to provide our staff with ready access to current test procedures and have the personnel, equipment, and systems in place to support construction materials testing for projects of any size.

 Soils